Anish-Saxena/impress_micro2024/README.md

 3. Launch experiments.
     * **Option-1**: We provide a helper script `launch_exps.sh` within `mop_gs8` that launches all experiments using the `sbatch` command.
-    * **Option-2 or 3**: If running locally, please launch each configuration manually within `mop_gs8_local` and ensure number of running experiments are less than number of cores at any given time (otherwise context switches can degrade performance).
+    * **Option-2**: If running locally, please launch each configuration manually within `mop_gs8_local` and ensure number of running experiments are less than number of cores at any given time (otherwise context switches can degrade performance).

 ## Collect Statistics